Michigan Womyn's Music Festival: 1980s

 In 1982, Michfest moved to what would become its long-term 650-acre location near Hart, Michigan.
 In subsequent years it would add an acoustic stage and an open mic stage, in addition to day stage and night stage programming.
 Cement-paved walkways were added to ease access for women with mobility challenges and baby strollers.
 Barbara "Boo" Price became Vogel's business partner after the 1985 festival and was increasingly involved with production until the two parted ways in 1994.
 A 10th-anniversary double album was produced in 1985, and in 1986, the festival expanded to five days.
-The festival was hampered by an outbreak of shigella in 1988.
+The festival was hampered by an outbreak of shigellosis in 1988.
+While the outbreak impacted over 3,000 women, the Festival's effective handling of the event was later studied by the Centers for Disease Control and Prevention.

 1990s and 2000s

 In the 1990s, Michfest added a runway to the Night Stage and a mosh pit.
 Notable artists invited to the event during this era included the Indigo Girls and Tribe 8.
+Artists performing during these decades including Tracy Chapman, Sia, Ulali, Jane Siberry, The Five Lesbian Brothers, and Elvira Kurt.

+The Land as a Locus of Lesbian Culture

+The festival was renown for its centrality to lesbian culture creation and support.
+From its movie festival that screened lesbian films and shorts, to the hundreds of artists that performed there, to ground breaking lesbian theater.
+Further, the festival provided safe space for sexual freedom and dyke joy within a lived feminist vision of matriarchal, communal living, work and interconnected care.
+The festival was attended by women from around the globe.

+Nudity was encouraged and practiced as an exercise in deconstructing patriarchal views of beauty and gender outside of the male gaze.
+The festival also nurtured and created a world of female independence that allowed for a lived experience of matriarchy.

+The festival also existed in an embodied place of feminist praxis.
+Every decision was made with an anti-racist, classist, patriarchal lens, ageist, ableist lens, including a Womyn of Color tent within the festival that intentionally created space outside white cultural norms, accessible camping for disabled women, ASL interpretation for all performances and community meetings, as well as child and health care that was free to all seeking it.
+Tickets were sold on an as afforded basis and funds provided to those unable to pay full price.